MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M10-empower-workforce-copilot-legal/6-create-agent-regulatory-assistant.md

     > The beauty of the Agent Builder process is that Copilot automatically translates your basic, natural language description into a complex set of instructions.
 This process saves you from creating this detailed instruction set on your own.

 7. If you wish to change the instructions, you can either manually edit them directly in the **Instructions** field, or you can ask Copilot to update the instructions for you.
     <br/>After reviewing the **Instructions**, you decide that you want to have Copilot add a couple of other items to the instruction set.
-To do so, select the **Describe** tab, and then enter the following prompt:
+To do so, select the **Describe** tab and then enter the following prompt:

     **Update the Instructions to include the following items: Responses should be written in a professional, precise, and neutral legal tone.
 The agent should flag uncertainties, version changes, or pending rulemaking when relevant.**

 8. Review Copilot’s response after updating the instructions.
 To verify the changes that Copilot made, select the **Configure** tab and then scroll down to the **Instructions** field.
 Verify that Copilot added the two new instructions that you requested.

 9. While the current instructions look good, you wonder if they could be improved upon.
+You aren't sure how to improve them, so you decide to ask Copilot what it thinks.
-To do so, select the **Describe** tab.
+    <br/><br/>To do so, select the **Describe** tab.
 This time, enter a prompt that asks Copilot what other instructions it would recommend that could improve this agent.

-10. Review Copilot’s recommendations.
+11. Review Copilot’s recommendations.
 You’re pleased with all its suggestions, so ask Copilot to add them all to the instructions.

-11. Once Copilot responds that it updated the instructions, select the **Configure** tab and scroll through the **Instructions**.
+12. Once Copilot responds that it updated the instructions, select the **Configure** tab and scroll through the **Instructions**.
 Note the new items that Copilot added.

-12. Now that you’re satisfied with the instructions, you’re ready to configure the agent’s knowledge sources and starter prompts.
+13. Now that you’re satisfied with the instructions, you’re ready to configure the agent’s knowledge sources and starter prompts.
     <br/>In the **Configure** tab, scroll down to the **Knowledge** section and verify the **Search all websites** toggle switch is enabled.
 Copilot should have enabled this toggle switch when it created the agent based on the description you provided in your original prompt (that is, “**The purpose of this agent is to search the web**…”).
 If the toggle switch isn’t enabled, then do so now.

-13. For **Suggested prompts**, you can have Copilot generate prompts for you, or you can manually create your own prompts.
+14. For **Suggested prompts**, you can have Copilot generate prompts for you, or you can manually create your own prompts.
 Let’s try both methods.
     <br/>To have Copilot generate suggested prompts, select the **Describe** tab and then ask Copilot to generate three suggested prompts for the agent.
 Note how each prompt has a title and a message.

-14. You now want to enter several of your own prompts.
+15. You now want to enter several of your own prompts.
 Select the **Configure** tab and scroll down to the **Suggested prompts** section.
 You should see the three prompts that Copilot added to the agent.
     <br/>For each prompt that you want to manually add, select the **Add a suggested prompt** option that appears below the prompts.
     <br/>Six suggested prompts are displayed below that are related to popular regulatory topics.
 Review these prompts, select two or three that you like, and then add them to the agent.